mjsamberg/courses/courses/dlprograms/devices/9_homeaccess.md

 unit: 4
 ---

 One of the major equity issues in digital-age learning programs is what's referred to as the "Homework Gap", where students do not have access to the Internet at home, even if they have a device.
-While this has been a long-standing issue, COVID-19 [immediately brought this issue front and center][1] in our collective understanding of educational equity, and now with [docuemnted data of the detrimental impacts on students](https://drive.google.com/file/d/1RKgq1zhbOD8iFqYdc7xpktb6-dlMypau/view).
+While this has been a long-standing issue, COVID-19 [immediately brought this issue front and center][1] in our collective understanding of educational equity, and now with [documented data of the detrimental impacts on students](https://drive.google.com/file/d/1RKgq1zhbOD8iFqYdc7xpktb6-dlMypau/view).

 {% include youtube.html id="yqkAlwGsxwE" ratio="16x9" title="If You’ve Never Heard of the ‘Homework Gap’ This Video Will Shock You" %}